Members of Fiesta royalty show off their shoes to the crowd during the Battle of Flowers Parade on April 24, 2026.

 TPR

-Alejandra de la O shows her lilac boots to the crowd as a Fiesta Flambeau float turns onto Commerce Street during the 2026 Battle of the Flowers Parade.
+Alejandra de la O shows her lilac boots to the crowd as a Fiesta Flambeau float turns onto Commerce Street during the 2026 Battle of Flowers Parade.

 Saile Aranda